How To Stay In Shape With A Housework Workout

 • Extend your hands in front in a way that you can pick items up.

 • Bend your knees and hips as though you’re trying to sit down.
 Keep your head up and chest slightly bent forward.
-Don’t let your back go round, though!
+Don’t let your back go around, though!

 • Lower yourself using your thighs until they are about parallel to the floor.
 Keep your knees over your ankles while putting your weight on your heels.
 Keep your core engaged.
 Pick up your clutter!